XtendedGreg/ffmpegWebcamStreamer/README.md

 Live Streaming Encoder for a Webcam Using FFMPEG as seen on XtendedGreg YouTube: https://youtube.com/live/oQlZpXU7r-U

 ## Installation
-This installation instruction is based on Alpine Linux Raspberry Pi ARMv7 version running on a Raspberry Pi with the apk community repository enabled
+This installation instruction is based on Alpine Linux Raspberry Pi ARMv7 version running on a Raspberry Pi with the apk community repository enabled.
+This will allow streaming video and audio from a USB input device like a webcam or HDMI capture device which is UVC supported.
 - Install the dependancies
 ```apk add ffmpeg v4l-utils alsa-utils screen unzip nano```
 - Download the zip file of the git repository